What this is

 We assess the container, not the contents.

 GuardXID examines who has access to your tools and what those tools can reach inside your business.
 We do not read your client files, patient records, or matter documents — and we never will.
-This is what makes the work appropriate for law firms, medical practices, and any business where the contents of the work are protected by professional duty.

 What comes after